 Develop the Memorandum of Understanding and financial agreement with Wasagamack First Nation chief and council and Island Lake Tribal Council to commit to buy the local lumber from the sawmill to meet all the timber, wood, trim, furniture and other siding needs for the CMHC houses.
-A grader will be brought in to allow this wood to be used for structural lumber. • Work with the ILTC CMHC person to obtain enhance CMHC funding for on-reserve First Nation houses to produce better quality, culturally appropriate homes for Wasagamack First Nation and provide timber and wood products or St. Theresa and Red Sucker Lake First Nations in Island Lake.
+A grader will be brought in to allow this wood to be used for structural lumber.

-- Establish connections with major national and regional retailers that may purchase bulk orders of wood trim directly from Wasagamack First Nation sawmill business. - Produce lumber and finished materials for renovations. - Supply contractors with lumbers and buildings from different business organization in/around Wasagamack
+- Work with the ILTC CMHC person to obtain enhance CMHC funding for on-reserve First Nation houses to produce better quality, culturally appropriate homes for Wasagamack First Nation and provide timber and wood products or St. Theresa and Red Sucker Lake First Nations in Island Lake. - Establish connections with major national and regional retailers that may purchase bulk orders of wood trim directly from Wasagamack First Nation sawmill business. - Produce lumber and finished materials for renovations. - Supply contractors with lumbers and buildings from different business organization in/around Wasagamack

-6.1 The 4Ps
+6.1 The 4Ps 6.1.1 Price

-6.1.1 Price

-Our lower cost allows us to lower the price of our products for improved quantity.
-We use the motor-manual harvesting (MMH) system offers lower harvesting costs and provides greater employment opportunities.
+Our lower cost (taking logs from nearby forests with no timber fee and having trainees paid by another fund) allows us to lower the price of our products for improved quantity.
+We use the motor-manual harvesting (MMH) system, which offers lower harvesting costs and provides greater employment opportunities.
 There is a significant capital cost and operating cost advantage.
 Thus, the low-price strategy is possible for the First Nation corporation, and it allows easier access to a potential market.

 We can build a house and equip it well below the average CMHC funding for housing of \$220,000 while providing a better product and better employment opportunities.
-Also, as Wasagamack has been nationally recognized by the federal government as having some of the worst housing situation in Canada, further funding for 6 "Trudeau duplexes" at \$300,000 each house since 2018.
+Also, as Wasagamack has been nationally recognized by the federal government as having some of the worst housing situation in Canada, further funding is expected for 6 "Trudeau duplexes" at \$300,000 each house since 2018.
 These "Trudeau houses" are expected to be provided for the foreseeable future as the shortfall of houses to meet population needs in the community's numbers 300 houses.
 There is also the opportunity to build 18 teacherages, which will be built in the next few years, which are required for the new school.
 The other on-going need is to provide wood for renovations and to provide renovation capability, which this sawmill and housing corporation could provide.